Non-fiction novel: Walsh's Operación Masacre ("Operation Massacre")

-Rodolfo Walsh's Operación Masacre (1957) details the José León Suárez massacre, which involved the unlawful capture and shooting of twelve innocent civilians by a Buenos Aires' Chief of Police, during an unrelated military uprising by the rebel leader Juan José Valle.
+Rodolfo Walsh's Operación Masacre (1957) details the José León Suárez massacre, which involved the unlawful capture and shooting of twelve innocent civilians by the Buenos Aires' Chief of Police, during an unrelated military uprising by the Peronist rebel leader Juan José Valle.
 These events followed a 1955 military coup, self-titled as “Revolución Libertadora” (“The Liberating Revolution”), which deposed the Argentine constitutional president Juan Domingo Perón and installed a dictatorship (whose leader was the hard-line general Pedro Eugenio Aramburu) into power.
-The book's style makes use of a constant shift between the first and third person narrative, with the protagonist's voices heard throughout the narration, interspersed with facts and details of the events described.
+The book's style makes use of a constant shift between the first and third person narrative, with the protagonists' voices heard throughout the narration, interspersed with facts and details of the events described.

 Capote's In Cold Blood

 Truman Capote later adopted the genre.
 He argued that the non-fiction novel should be devoid of first-person narration and, ideally, free of any mention of the novelist.
 He was immediately intrigued after reading the story of the Clutter murders in The New York Times, and used the events surrounding the crime as a basis for In Cold Blood (1965).
 He spent years tracking the story, spent considerable time with the people involved, watched hours of film footage, listened to recordings, and read transcripts and notes.
 He once claimed that everything within the book would be true, word for word.
 To gather details, Capote interviewed the murderers, Richard Hickock and Perry Smith.
 But Ben Yagoda notes that "almost from the start, skeptics challenged the accuracy of In Cold Blood.
 One early revelation (acknowledged by Capote before his death in 1984) was that the last scene in the book, a graveyard conversation between a detective and the murdered girl’s best friend, was pure invention."

 In his review of the book in The American Scholar, Robert Langbaum wrote, "Once we look at structure, we find many nonfiction works as artful and sometimes more artful than many novels.
 Northrop Frye has, in his influential Anatomy of Criticism, gone so far as to apply the word fiction to any 'work of art in prose.' ...
 By taking [Capote] at his word and comparing his book to a novel, we can both appreciate his achievement and see its limits.
 For its best effects are novelistic and it falls short just where it is not novelistic enough."